bvaughn/angular-form-for/README.md

 npm install angular-form-for --save-dev
 ```

+This will download an `angular-form-for` folder into your bower/node components directory.
+Inside of that folder there will be a `dist` folder with the *formFor* JavaScript and CSS files.
+By default *formFor* is compatible with [Bootstrap](getbootstrap.com) 3.2.x styles.
+A separate, *formFor* only CSS stylehseet is included for those not using Bootstrap.

-Then just include the *formFor* module in your Angular application like so:
+Lastly just include the *formFor* module in your Angular application like so:

 ```js
 angular.module('myAngularApp', ['formFor']);